• mmooss a year ago

 I'd just paint over all the welds and be happy until it unseals itself again.

-• zardo 3 hours ago
+• zardo a year ago

 > Is a fracture like this likely to continue to grow in a linear-ish domain, or is there a point where propagation goes non-linear assuming the loads stay constant-ish?
 Is this even a sane question to ask?